Aug 29, 2020

 With the rapid development of the home delivery service here in the mid-1980s, my main option to get underground releases had gradually shifted from hunting in-store to mail-order to domestic bootleg retailers.
 As I wrote before (02/15/2015 and 10/26/2019), around in 1987, BORN TO BE THE BOSS became available through mail order and distributed in Japan, together with FOLLOW THAT DREAM and TEARDROPS ON THE CITY.
 From what I've seen, these repressings account for most vinyl copies for the three Swedish titles currently in circulation (excluding the apparent pirate copies).
 Compared to the other two titles that are faithful reproduction to each original, this 4-LP set differs from its first issue in that the records are pressed on clear vinyl.

 In contrast to the picture discs released in 1985, the clear-vinyl edition shares the identical matrix numbers (BS 1 to BS 7) with the original black-vinyl version on each side of the individual discs.
 So, the black and clear discs were made from the same stampers.
 Except for vinyl colors, I could find no significant differences between the two editions.
-Generally, however, reissue sleeves more or less exhibit inferior printing quality when compared with original or earlier releases (as seen in the above two Swedish re-releases).
+Generally, however, reissue sleeves more or less exhibit inferior printing quality when compared to original or earlier releases (as seen in the above two Swedish re-releases).
 In fact, the close comparison of the rear-sleeve block fonts used for tracklisting revealed slight deterioration, like partial block cracks here and there, with the clear-disc edition.

 Note that the rear sleeve fonts for the clear-disc pressing (right) are printed in somewhat inferior quality.